cloudmaven/documentation/pages/mydoc/cloud_intro.md

 	* Jeff Gumpf: AWS workspaces for grad students
 		* Kilroy Absolutely have to pursue this with Nancy / STF Pool A plan
 	* Susan Kelley: Bringing IT Partners on campus along for the ride
-	* Bob Winding Research data security NIST reg compliance in GovCloud
+	* Bob Winding: Research data security NIST 800-171 compliance in GovCloud (ITAR information)
 	* Brett Haranin: Cloud adoption, a developer's perspective
 	* Ben Rota (Harvard): Cost engineering in AWS
 	* Scotty Logan: Dirty dancing in the cloud